Nissan Sentra: Australia

 The Nissan Pulsar nameplate returned to the Australian and New Zealand markets on 28 February 2013.
+The new model was a re-badged Nissan Sentra.
 Announced at the Australian International Motor Show in Sydney in October 2012 and available in three trim levels: ST, ST-L, and Ti.
 Manual and CVT automatic transmissions are available (manual available in ST and ST-L models only).
 All models feature six airbags, alloy wheels, Bluetooth and cruise control; the ST-L gets added leather gear shift and steering wheel, fog lamps, and a rear spoiler while the Ti adds Xenon headlamps, leather seats, dual-zone climate control, satellite navigation, and rear view camera.
 Sales started in February 2013.

 A five-door Pulsar hatchback was added later in 2013, but this is based on the C12 Nissan Tiida.

+Sales for the Pulsar in Australia ended in 2017 due to competition with the Toyota Corolla and Mazda3 at the time as well as the rise in SUV sales.